 and audit defense a Nevada LLC can provide.

-But it’s worth noting that this rule doesn’t apply to corporations.
-If you decide to turn your company into a corporation, you should have separate officers and directors.
+However, it’s worth noting that this rule doesn’t apply to corporations.
+If you decide to incorporate your company, you should have separate officers and directors.

 If privacy matters to you and your shareholders, Wyoming is the perfect state to do your business.
 The state doesn’t require organizations to disclose the names of their shareholders.